 Pursuant to our corporate governance guidelines, directors are expected to attend our annual meeting of stockholders, and a director who is unable to attend, which it is understood will occur on occasion, is expected to notify our Chairperson.
-In 2021, all nine directors then on the Board attended our annual meeting.
+In 2022, ten of the eleven directors then on the Board attended our annual meeting.